dniel/blogr-pve/README.md

 * Will not configure proxmox or pfsense, both must be manually installed and configured.

 ### Future development
-* ELK collecting the log-files from all servers and applications.
 * NAS, Network storage using iSCSI drive with multiple bays for configuring RAID failover on hard drives.
 * Configure proxmox with puppet
 * Configure pfSense with puppet